awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ec2.md

-# Getting started with AWS App Mesh<a name="appmesh-getting-started"></a>
+# Getting started with AWS App Mesh and Amazon EC2<a name="getting-started-ec2"></a>

-This topic helps you use AWS App Mesh with an actual service that is running on Amazon ECS or Amazon EC2\.
-To use App Mesh with Kubernetes, see [Tutorial: Configure App Mesh integration with Kubernetes](https://docs.aws.amazon.com/eks/latest/userguide/mesh-k8s-integration.html)\.
+This topic helps you use AWS App Mesh with an actual service that is running on Amazon EC2\.
 This tutorial covers basic features of several App Mesh resource types\.
-To learn more about features of resources that aren't used when completing this tutorial, see the topics for [virtual nodes](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html), [virtual services](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html), [virtual routers](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html), [routes](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html), and the [Envoy proxy](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html)\.

 ## Scenario<a name="scenario"></a>

 To illustrate how to use App Mesh, assume that you have an application with the following characteristics:
-+ Includes two services named `serviceA` and `serviceB`\.
++ Consists of two services named `serviceA` and `serviceB`\.
 + Both services are registered to a namespace named `apps.local`\.
 + `ServiceA` communicates with `serviceB` over HTTP/2, port 80\.
 +  You have already deployed version 2 of `serviceB` and registered it with the name `serviceBv2` in the `apps.local` namespace\.